Chart Color Schemes

 Birkdale's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Birkdale's health metrics are close to national benchmarks, according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Birkdale's health metrics are close to national benchmarks, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.

 The level of common health conditions among the general population is somewhat typical but higher than the nation's average among older cohorts.
-Private health cover is very high in the area, with approximately 55% of the total population (~8,593 people).
-The most common medical conditions are arthritis and mental health issues, affecting 8.5 and 8.5% of residents respectively.
-65.7% of residents declared themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+Private health cover rate is very high at approximately 55% of the total population (8,593 people).
+The most common medical conditions are arthritis and mental health issues, impacting 8.5 and 8.5% of residents respectively.
+65.7% declared themselves completely clear of medical ailments compared to 69.2% across Greater Brisbane.
 Health outcomes among the working-age population are broadly typical.
-The area has 23.1% of residents aged 65 and over (3,601 people), which is higher than the 15.2% in Greater Brisbane.
+The area has 23.2% of residents aged 65 and over (3,617 people), which is higher than the 15.2% in Greater Brisbane.
 Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health